UMD-INST377/Group-Project-Base/README.md

 * Note: There is no available test for this software yet, however, you can certainly write your own scrip to test it.

 ## APIs in server application
-This software only has one API, which is the `/api` - API route for books information
+This software only has one API, which is the `/api` - API route for books information from the database
-1. GET
+1. GET - Retrieve all of the information from the database based on the title or book ID
-2. POST
+2. POST - Add the additional book to the database
-3. PUT
+3. PUT - Update books that are already in the database
-4. ENDPOINTS
+4. DELETE - Delete books from the database

 ## Known bugs
 * Note: No bugs have been detected.